Kiran6248/superchef-ms4/TESTING.md

 8. In the Main nav Check the dropdown shows all the categories in respective dropdowns.
 9. Click on the category and check if it takes to the correct product category list.
 10. Check the banner diaplays the correct amount of the discount threshold.
+11. Click the Blog icon and check it opens the blog page.
-11. Go to mobile view and check Search bax changes to search icon, and main nav changes to collapsible navbar on left.
+12. Go to mobile view and check Search bax changes to search icon, and main nav changes to collapsible navbar on left.
-12. Click the search icon and check the search box opens.
+13. Click the search icon and check the search box opens.
-13. Repeat steps 3-7 for the mobile view.
+14. Repeat steps 3-7 for the mobile view.
-14. Click Collapsed navbar and check all category links shows.
+15. Click Collapsed navbar and check all category links shows.
-15. Click Home link in collapsed navbar and check it opens the home page.
+16. Click Home link in collapsed navbar and check it opens the home page.

 #### **Footer**